benbria/coffee-coverage/README.md

 Using with Mocha and Node.js
 ----------------------------

-At Benbria, we use coffeeCoverage to find out how much coverage we get from our unit tests.
-Our process works like this; first we make a copy of our code base:

-    cd project
-    mkdir /tmp/coverage
-    tar -cf - . | (cd /tmp/coverage && tar -xf -)
-    cd /tmp/coverage

-Then we instrument it in-place.
-We exclude the "test" directory, since we don't want coverage of our actual test code:
+### Dynamic Compilation

+There are two ways to use coffeeCoverage as part of your unit tests.
+First, if you run your tests directly on your .coffee files, you can register coffeeCoverage to dynamically compile .coffee (and even ._coffee if you're using [streamlinejs](https://github.com/Sage/streamlinejs)) files.
+For example, create a "register-handlers.js":

+    # If you're using with streamline, you *must* register streamline first:
+    require('streamline').register({})

+    #  Register coffee-coverage if coverage is enabled.
+    if(process.env.COVERAGE) {
+        require('coffee-coverage').register({
+            path: 'abbr',
+            basePath: __dirname + "/..",
+            exclude: ['test', 'node_modules'],
+            streamlinejs: true
+        })
+    }

+Note we set the "basePath" to the root of our project.
+This can be a path which is relative to `__dirname` (e.g. `__dirname + "/.."`).

+Note that streamline support is "experimental" right now (i.e. it might break at any moment because we're using undocumented features in streamlinejs) so to turn it on, you have to explicitly pass 'streamlinejs: true' as an option.

+Then, run your tests:

+    COVERAGE=true mocha --require register-handlers.js --reporter html-cov ...

+### Static Compilation

+Alternatively, you can use coffeeCoverage to statically compile your code with instrumentation:

+    # Compile everything except the test directory with coffeeCoverage
-    coffeeCoverage --initfile init.js --exclude node_modules,.git,test --path abbr . .
+    coffeeCoverage --initfile ./lib/init.js --exclude test --path abbr ./src ./lib

-We don't have to delete the .coffee files, since when we `require 'foo'`, node will preferentially load the foo.js file over the foo.coffee file.  coffeeCoverage nicely gives us the number of lines it instrumented - this is handy, because if we never `require` a given file from our tests, it won't show up in the mocha report.
+    # Compile the test directory with regular coffee-script
+    coffee -o ./lib/test ./src/test

+This also writes an "lib/init.js" which initializes all the execution counts to 0.
+This is handy, because otherwise if we never `require` a given module, that module's counts won't show up at all in the code coverage report, which might overly inflate our code coverage percentage.
 Next we run our tests:

-    mocha --require init.js --reporter html-cov --compilers coffee:coffee-script test/*Test.coffee
+    mocha --require ./lib/init.js --reporter html-cov ./lib/test/*

 Some Weirdness with Line Numbers
 --------------------------------